Elon Musk Trashes Media, Says Trump Won Because No One Trusts Them Anymore

 — Elon Musk (@elonmusk) May 23, 2018

-A reporter from the Verge responded by accusing Musk of being like President Donald Trump because Musk criticized a “news” story he considered dishonest or fake news.
+A reporter from the Verge responded by accusing Musk of being like President Donald Trump because Musk criticized a story he considered dishonest or fake news.

 Musk was anticipating this retort (he is a genius, after all), and quipped: “Thought you’d say that.
 Anytime anyone criticizes the media, the media shrieks “You’re just like Trump!”
 Why do you think he got elected in the first place?
 Because no ones believes you any more.
 You lost your credibility a long time ago.”